I tried deploying an AI agent to AgentCore using AgentCore CLI

 • Interactive project template creation (agentcore create)

-• Local development server (agentcore dev)
+• Local development server support (agentcore dev)

 • AWS CDK-based infrastructure deployment (agentcore deploy)

-• Interactive TUI (Terminal UI)
+• An interactive TUI (Terminal UI)

 Differences from Starter Toolkit